 The licensee shall not discontinue, terminate or wind up its Network Services without prior approval of the Authority unless;

-The Licensee serves a twelve (12) month notice to all concerned parties and to the Authority prior to winding up its Network Services.
+The Licensee serves a three (3) years’ notice to all concerned parties and to the Authority prior to winding up its Network Services.

-The licensee settles all claims, obligations and accounts with other licensed telecommunication operators and and the Authority prior to winding up its operation.
+The licensee settles all claims, obligations and accounts with other licensed telecommunication operators and the Authority prior to winding up its operation.